Places of meditation, fun, learning and peace from the chaos

 Parks are not just about open space but about open-minded-space.

 Part of the gifting of parks by Victorian capitalists, was to quell the natives from revolution.
 But since Victorian times, parks have been outlets for public discontent and protest.
-Battle for the Glasgow Green for free speech, Pollock park motorway protest, and many more.
+Battle for the Glasgow Green for free speech, Pollok park motorway protest, and many more.
 Now in the austerity, surveillance state, passive entertainment and spectacle is being applied, to attempt to anaesthetise the public, while taking back parkland and commons through the commercialisation of public space.

 Each summer the volume of paid events occupying our parks is expanding.
 The disruption to ordinary park users who see the park as an escape from the chaos and consumerism of daily life.
 These park users see these disruptions to their enjoyment of the park as disturbing